 Only full and complete application packages received by the deadline will be reviewed.
-Supplemental documents such as letters of recommendation and additional transcripts may be accepted up to one week after submission of an application.
+All outstanding or supplemental documents must be submitted within one week of the application submission deadline.
 Late or incomplete applications will not be considered.

 Admissions review process

 The admissions review process is complex for both the regular and advanced standing formats, as are the reasons for deciding to admit or not admit an applicant.
 It involves an evaluation of each application in four broad areas: educational preparation, work experience, professional statement of intent and recommendations.
 Applicants are also evaluated based on compliance with the Technical Standards and Essential Functions for Social Work Students.

 Admissions requirements for applicants to the M.S.W. regular standing program options include:

 - Four-year undergraduate degree in any major (or the equivalent as determined by VCU International Admissions if degree was earned outside of the U.S.)